8 Cool Ways to Use Totally Informal Japanese

 4. Use 〜って

-〜って is a very useful sound in casual speech.
-You can use it in place of the particle と before verbs such as 言う (いう – to say) and 思う (おもう – to think).
+〜って can be used in place of the particle と before verbs like 言う (いう – to say) and 思う (おもう – to think).

-You can also use 〜って to end sentences in the place of the verbs そうです and と言っています to indicate that you heard something, or that somebody said something.
+You can also use 〜って to end sentences in place of the verbs そうです and と言っています to indicate that you heard something or that somebody said something.

 5. Use なあ〜

-Women and girls should be mindful about using なあ〜 too often, as it can come across as a little rough or crude.
+Women and girls should be mindful about using なあ〜 too often, as it can come across as rough or crude.